nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find recipe : `find`

-Finds the recipes in CookHub according to what you are looking for
+This command finds the recipes in your recipe book according to what you are looking for.

 Format: `find [r/RECIPE] [t/TITLE] [s/STEP] [i/INGREDIENT] [tag/TAG]`
 :warning: WARNING: Only one command flag can be present